tanerochris/ping-react/index.md

 yarn install
 ```
 ### Running the app
-When you are done cloning, the name of application folder will be spo-tuto-base.
+When you are done cloning, the name of the application folder will be spo-tuto-base.
 Change to the spo-tuto-base directory and run yarn to start the application.
 We will start by running the application in developer mode.
 ```markdown
     cd spo-tuto-base
     yarn dev
 ```
-In your browser go to the url **http://localhost:3000**, you should see the base interface we shall be building with.
-To focus only on the essential react concepts to be presented in this writeup we have setup the application with some design and functionality already.
+In your browser go to the URL **http://localhost:3000**, you should see the base interface we shall be building with.
+To focus only on the essential react concepts to be presented in this write up, the application is set up with some design and functionality already.

 <img src="./images/index.PNG" style="display: block; margin: auto;" />